You are viewing a document lastModified on so be sure to refresh your browser to be sure there isn't a newer version !

 How this Receive-Only Antenna System is DIFFERENT from traditional Antennas

-In order for the Single Antenna system to become a useful and valuable solution capable of achieving excellent results at a particular location it is essential to understand how it is different from a traditional antenna.
-An exhaustive description of this would be too much to address but an overview may help a prospective builder or user have success rather than dismal failure.
+In order for the Single Antenna system (SAS) to become a useful and valuable solution capable of achieving excellent results at a particular location it is important to recognize some ways it is different from a traditional antenna.

 A simplified block diagram of an entire broadband SA & SDR system follows.
 This includes not only the physical antenna conductors but simplifications of the active electronics involved.